-How to buy the best whole-house tankless water heater, including selecting the right size, choosing between gas and electric on-demand water heaters, and more.
+How to buy the best tankless water heater, including selecting the right size, choosing between gas and electric on-demand water heaters, and more.

-As discussed in How a Tankless Water Heater Works, a whole-house tankless water heater heats water moving through the system instead of heating (and keeping hot) a large tank.
+As discussed in How a Tankless Water Heater Works, a whole-house tankless water heater heats water moving through the system instead of heating and storing hot water in a large tank.

 You can buy gas tankless water heaters or electric tankless water heaters.
 Gas is much faster and more efficient at heating water.
 Because of the heat output and response time required, most whole-house tankless water heaters have burners that are gas-fired (including propane or kerosene).

-Gas-fired tankless water heaters require venting—in fact, their flues generally must be larger than those required for gas storage water heaters.
+Gas-fired tankless water heaters require venting.
+In fact, their flues generally must be larger than those required for gas storage water heaters.
 Some “low-nox” tankless water heaters have power vents that allow you to exhaust gases out a side wall; these are ideal for situations where running a new vent out the roof would be impractical if not impossible.
 Rinnai, Bosch, and other companies also make “outdoor” tankless water heaters that can be installed outside the home and therefore do not require venting (these may not be practical in extremely cold climates).

 If you need to fit the unit into a tight space, such as an attic, look for a “sealed combustion” compact tankless water heater.
 Rinnai tankless water heaters utilize a cool-to-the-touch vent system for just such situations.

 Most tankless water heaters have electronic components that require electrical hookup.

 Be sure to check out the tankless water heater’s warranty.
 Because they don’t have tanks that deteriorate after years of storing water, the best tankless water heaters offer long-term reliability.
 Warranties on the critical component—the heat exchanger—run from five to twelve years.